Using SGU wells#

 Below, we wrangle the data in two steps:

-remove the UTC timezone from the fetched timeseries to achieve compatability with the example model we will load later,
+remove the UTC timezone from the fetched timeseries to achieve compatibility with the example model we will load later,

 resample to daily medians to align the frequency with that of the example model we will load later